-The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 are two digital cameras that were announced, respectively, in June 2014 and October 2013.
+The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 are two digital cameras that were revealed to the public, respectively, in June 2014 and October 2013.
 Both the FZ1000 and the RX10 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is notably smaller (16 percent) than the Panasonic FZ1000.
 Moreover, the RX10 is slightly lighter (2 percent) than the FZ1000.
 It is noteworthy in this context that the RX10 is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ1000 gets 360 shots out of its DMW-BLC12 battery, while the RX10 can take 420 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Sony RX10||129 mm||88 mm||102 mm||813 g||420||Y||Oct 2013||1,299||ebay.com|

 |4.||Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999||ebay.com|